Sofia Itineraries

 Handpicked tips from top-rated activities in Sofia to help you make the most of your visit.

-Visit Alexander Nevsky Cathedral (short, accessible visit)
+Visit Alexander Nevsky Cathedral (gentle tour)

 "Book a room for your exact group size — Claustrophobia rooms are designed for specific numbers and run best with everyone participating.Arrive 15 minutes early to store bags and get a quick briefing; lockers are available so you don’t need to worry about belongings.If you want bragging rights, ask for a slightly harder scenario — staff will recommend a room that fits a lively, competitive friend-group."